joBr99/nspanel-lovelace-ui/docs/faq.md

 You should see something like this:
 `INFO MQTT: MQTT Plugin initialization complete`

-If you are seeing Messages like this, your appdaemon mqtt config is wrong, check appdaemon.yaml.
+If you are seeing Messages like this, your appdaemon mqtt config is wrong, check your appdaemon.yaml.

 `CRITICAL MQTT: Could not complete MQTT Plugin initialization, for Connection was refused due to Not Authorised`

 The log of your mqtt broker might give you additional information.